Russi Taylor

 Russi Taylor (May 4, 1944 – July 26, 2019) was an American voice actress.
-She was best remembered for voicing the character of Minnie Mouse from 1986 to 2019, and was married to voice actor Wayne Allwine, the voice of Mickey Mouse, until his death on May 18, 2009.
+She was best known for voicing the character of Minnie Mouse in English from 1986 to 2019 and was married to voice actor Wayne Allwine, the voice of Mickey Mouse, from 1991 until his death in 2009.
 She was the longest-tenured voice actress to voice the character, holding the role for 33 years.
-She also provided the voices of several characters in The Simpsons.
+She also provided the voices of several characters in The Simpsons, most prominently Martin Prince, Uter Zorker, and Sherri and Terri.

 Early life

 Taylor was born in Cambridge, Massachusetts, on May 4, 1944.

 Career

 Taylor began her voice-over career in the mid-1970s.
 Her first voice-over role was the voice of Ted and Georgette's baby on The Mary Tyler Moore Show.
-Taylor became the voice of Minnie Mouse in 1986, and continued to voice the character for 33 years until her death in 2019.
-Russi Taylor was 75 years old.
+Taylor became the voice of Minnie Mouse in 1986, and continued to voice the character for 33 years until her death in 2019 at the age of 75.
 She also voiced Huey, Dewey, and Louie and Webby Vanderquack in the television series DuckTales and in other appearances.
 Taylor provided the voices of numerous characters in the animated series The Simpsons, including fourth-grade nerd Martin Prince, purple-haired twins Sherri and Terri and German exchange student Üter.
 After her death, The Simpsons producers cast Grey DeLisle as her characters.

 She voiced Pebbles Flintstone in The Flintstone Comedy Show for Hanna-Barbera in 1980.
 Taylor was also the original voice of Strawberry Shortcake and the voice of Baby Gonzo in Muppet Babies, Nova in Twinkle, the Dream Being, Pac-Baby in the television series Pac-Man, the high-pitched Nurses that were mice in The Rescuers Down Under, Melissa in the Pound Puppies episode Garbage Night: The Musical, Queen Rosedust in My Little Pony and Birdie the Early Bird in McDonaldland commercials.
 She was also the voice of Drizella and the Fairy Godmother in the Cinderella sequels, Cinderella II: Dreams Come True and Cinderella III: A Twist in Time.